kirizhu/Github-Api-React-App/README.md

 This will run the server on port 3001

+Then open another terminal tab and navigate to github-api directory

 While in the github-api directory, you can run:

 ### `npm start`

 This will run the React Application through a proxy as it is setup.

+Hope you like the application.